 Here is a summary of what donors across age groups typically expect their nonprofits to tell them:

 How can you go about sending such targeted follow-ups?

-- Segmentation: Segment your audience right so that you can make the messages more personalized.
-The segmentation can be based on audience demographics (as the above example), or based on an event they attend or even based on how they give.
-Eg. You can segment all those donors who gave for #GivingTuesday and then send them follow-ups.
+- Segmentation: Segment your audience right to make the messages more personalized.
+The segmentation can be based on audience demographics (as in the above example), based on an event they attend, or even based on how they give.
+E.g., You can segment all those donors who gave for #GivingTuesday and then send them follow-ups.

-- SMS solution: In the above picture, notice that every segment of the audience wants a text update or donation confirmation.
-So you must have an SMS software that allows you to send instant updates.
+- SMS solution: In the above picture, notice that every audience segment wants a text update or donation confirmation.
+So you must have SMS software that allows you to send instant updates.

 - Original content: The content you send should talk about the impact you create on the ground.
 How did you make a difference in the cause you believe in?
 Who benefitted from your efforts?
 How much farther do you have to go?
 These are all questions your donors are interested in knowing.